 Ha’s Snack Bar, Lower East Side

-This walk-in spot is tiny – meaning you might just brush elbows with your neighbour and start some friendly conversation over a small plate or six from the ever-changing menu.
+This walk-in spot is tiny, in a good way.
+You might just brush elbows with your neighbour and start some friendly conversation over a small plate or six from the ever-changing menu.
+Or, you might be too focused on the food to notice anyone else.
+We wouldn’t blame you.

 Entre Nous, Clinton Hill